hamid0740/JobUI/README.md

 ...
 ```
 * If a player is in the Guest group, he won't be able to use /job command in every world except the "Mine"
-* Also, he won't be able to earn money by having a job in every world except the "Mine"
+* Also, he won't be able to earn money by having a job in every world except the "Mine" but he can use /retire in every world.
+### To-Do list
+[] Adding Customizable feature for texts of the UI and every messages
+[] Adding Customizable feature for jobs, so that you will be able to add more jobs
 ### Permissions and Commands:
 Permission | Command | Default | About
 ---------- | ------- | ------- | -----